-Can I cancel my Draw-based game Ticket after I've bought it?
+Can I cancel my Ticket?

-What if I find a ticket?
+What if I find a Ticket?

-Are my winnings tax free?
+Are winnings tax free?

-Where does the money raised go?
+Where does the money go?

 How is this money spent locally?